2020 Campeonato Carioca: Taça Independência and Torneio Extra

-The top two teams in the combined table of the Taça Guanabara and Taça Rio automatically qualify to the 2021 Copa do Brasil.
-Additionally, the best-placed team in the combined table that is not one of the "Big Four" of Rio de Janeiro (Botafogo, Flamengo, Fluminense, Vasco da Gama) wins the Taça Independência (Independence Cup) and also qualifies to the 2021 Copa do Brasil.
+The top two teams in the combined table of the Taça Guanabara and Taça Rio automatically qualified to the 2021 Copa do Brasil.
+Additionally, the best-placed team in the combined table that is not one of the "Big Four" of Rio de Janeiro (Botafogo, Flamengo, Fluminense, Vasco da Gama) won the Taça Independência (Independence Cup) and also qualified to the 2021 Copa do Brasil.

-Originally, the four teams — excluding the "Big Four" and Taça Independência winners — with best overall performance (only considering matches against non-Big Four teams) would compete in the Torneio Extra (Extra Tournament): a single-elimination semi-finals and final bracket, with the winner receiving a berth to the 2021 Copa do Brasil.
-However the Torneio Extra was cancelled and the best seeded team was declared winners.
-As the 2020 Copa Rio was also cancelled, its 2021 Copa do Brasil berth was awarded to the Torneio Extra runners-up (second best seeded team).
+Originally, the four teams — excluding the "Big Four" and Taça Independência winners — with the best overall performance (only considering matches against non-Big Four teams) would compete in the Torneio Extra (Extra Tournament): a single-elimination semi-finals and final bracket, with the winner receiving a berth to the 2021 Copa do Brasil.
+However the Torneio Extra was cancelled and the best seeded team was declared the winner.
+Since the 2020 Copa Rio was also cancelled, its 2021 Copa do Brasil berth was awarded to the Torneio Extra runners-up (i.e. the second best seeded team).